vitaliihonta/zio-temporal/README.md

    // Some Temporal client options, like serializers make[ZWorkflowClientOptions].fromValue(
       ZWorkflowClientOptions.default.withDataConverter(
-         // ZTemporal can automatically find all your generated Protobuf files inside the Classpath!
+         // ZIO Temporal can automatically find all your generated Protobuf files inside the Classpath!
          ScalapbDataConverter.makeAutoLoad()
       )
    )